PTGT Code of Conduct

-The GJGT wants to make every event an experience for everyone involved.
+The PTGT wants to make every event an experience for everyone involved.
 We believe that players can only perform to their full potential in a professional environment.
 We are very proud of the quality of the players, the hosting golf clubs and the wide involvement of the community in every tournament.
-To ensure these standards, we have established policies known as the “GJGT Code of Conduct”.
-The aim is to help GJGT players take responsibility, grow and mature by understanding and accepting the consequences of their actions.
-The Code of Conduct is to be followed throughout the GJGT membership of the players.
+To ensure these standards, we have established policies known as the “PTGT Code of Conduct”.
+The aim is to help PTGT players take responsibility, grow and mature by understanding and accepting the consequences of their actions.
+The Code of Conduct is to be followed throughout the PTGT membership of the players.

-Any of the following is a violation of the GJGT Code of Conduct:
+Any of the following is a violation of the PTGT Code of Conduct:

 - Unsportsmanlike behavior (including verbal insults, cheating, throwing of clubs, misuse of golf course property and the disregarding of volunteers, officials or players) and the threatening and use of violence.